-Wide color gamut (WCG) represents a more complete reproduction of colors we can see with our eyes in real world scenes, which is currently one of the more exciting display topics.
-The very recent development of color-enhanced displays, such as LCDs using quantum dots (QDs), has been carried out to create more colorful and lifelike images.
-This session will cover all aspects of technologies for WCG.
-Papers addressing color-changing materials such as QDs, color filters, new modes, LEDs, optical films, driving schemes, algorithms, color-mapping systems, human factors, and all studies related to WCG are encouraged.
+Wide color gamut (WCG) represents a more complete reproduction of colors seen with our eyes in real-world scenes, which is currently one of the most exciting display topics.
+The very recent developments in color-enhanced LCDs using quantum dots (QDs) or dyes have been carried out to expand the range of colors.
+Especially, QDs which yield highly saturated color emissions for purer primaries can create more colorful and lifelike images.
+This session will cover all aspects of technologies for WCG and QDenhanced LCDs.
+Papers addressing color-converting materials, color filters, backlights, optical films, driving schemes, human factors, and all studies related to WCG and QDs are encouraged.